holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 1.1 Roles

 The Organization’s Partners will perform its work while acting in explicitly defined Roles.
-A ***“Role”*** definition has a descriptive name and one or more of the following:
+A ***“Role”*** definition has a descriptive name and one or more of the following elements:

 - **(a)** a ***“Purpose”***, which is a capacity, potential, or goal that the Role will pursue or express.
 - **(b)** one or more ***“Domains”***, which are assets, processes, or other things the Role may exclusively control and regulate as its property, for its purpose.